noize-e/service-less/README.md

 Other capabilities and features provided are:

-1. Loads from a custom configuration file a single to multiple settings.
+1. One or more settings reading from a custom configuration file.
 2. An access control system is provided, which validates by a whitelist if the request method is allowed.
 3. Extracts and encodes from the event source(a JSON document sent from the trigger source, like AWS API Gateway) the payload body.
 4. C.O.R.S headers validation: